AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 3. To begin programming, you are first recommended to read the [OpenMV Cam Documentation](https://docs.openmv.io/index.html) to understand how the functions and the whole codebase works.
 OpenMV IDE has a default starting program which you can freely edit.
 The team have provided their program which can be found here: [`FE_ObstacleRecognition.py`](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Source%20Code/OpenMV%20Cam%20H7%20Plus%20Source%20Codes/FE_ObstacleRecognition.py).

-4. To run the program to the camera, you should first connect the camera to the computer with a use of an USB cable.
+4. Connect the camera to the computer with a use of an USB cable.
 The camera's LED should blink green multiple times and white once, indicating that the camera has been successfully detected by the computer.
 With the OpenMV IDE, click the `Connect` button on the bottom-left or press `Ctrl+E` to connect the camera to the application.
 The `Run Script` button below should turn green, indicating that the camera is successfully connected to the OpenMV IDE.

-You may click the `Run Script` button or press `Ctrl+R` to run the program to the camera.
+5. To run the program, click the `Run Script` button or press `Ctrl+R`.

-5. To upload the program to the camera, proceed to the top-left of the OpenMV IDE.
+6. To upload the program to the camera, proceed to the top-left of the OpenMV IDE.
 Click `Tools` then `Save open script to OpenMV Cam (as main.py)`.

 #### SPIKE™ Prime Program Guide